cgptlearning/AlpacaCodex/README.md

 2. Start the bot with `python main.py`.
 It loads the CSV, retrieves historical averages from Alpaca and begins streaming trade data for the filtered list.

+## Environment Variables

+Set the following variables before running any of the scripts:

+- `ALPACA_API_KEY` – your Alpaca API key
+- `ALPACA_SECRET_KEY` – your Alpaca secret key

+`config.py` reads these values from the environment at runtime.

 ## Warning

 This project executes live orders if valid API keys are supplied.
 It is meant